flatironinstitute/nifty-ls/README.md

 **⚠️ MacOS ARM users (M1/M2/etc)**: due to an OpenMP library incompatibility, the nifty-ls "C++ helpers" are not parallelized in the Mac ARM builds on PyPI.
-This is not expected to have a big impact on performance,as the core finufft computation will still be parallelized.
+This is not expected to have a big impact on performance, as the core finufft computation will still be parallelized.
 Building both finufft and nifty-ls from source is a possible workaround.